Cafès, Chocolate and Tea rooms for a sweet break in the winter season

 We have a lot experience in taking gourmet breaks therefore decided to share with our readers some of our favorite places in town!
 Here are our top cafès, pastry shops, chocolate and tea rooms we think you should try in Florence, especially on a frosty day.

-Cristina's 3 Top Spots for a Cup of Hot Chocolate or Tea
+Our Favorite Spots for a Cup of Hot Chocolate or Tea

 For my three favorite places I can't help but start with one of the historic cafes in Florence, Gilli, overlooking the very central Via Roma/Republic Square.
 It is one of the literary cafes of the city, where intellectuals, artists and writers gravitated, and, with a bit of imagination, you can see them sitting at one of the tables overlooking the square, intent on talking to each other.